curated by Jessica Thalmann

 For instance, Robert Davidovitz investigates the materiality of paint through strands of extruded matter that are then woven together either in intricate grid systems or with bold gestural shapes.
 The resulting images are both optical and tactile, with attention paid to pattern, structure, and space.
 Davidovitz’s recent work draws on deep celestial or cosmic spaces drawn in sweeping gestures that loop back on itself; where the kinetic action of the painter’s hand is expressed in white explosions, or air bubbles that act like shooting stars.
 In his work, paint functions as both literal surface and illusory space, like both of the other artists in the exhibition.

-Finally, Colleen McCarten textile-based work engages weaving, sewing and other fiber practices with unconventional materials, such as monofilament, recycled rubber, and LED light strips, to destabilize traditional weaving processes.
-Referencing Minimalism, hard-edge abstraction and Op art, McCarten plays with optical illusion and destabilizes the image through warping, shaping, painting, layering or stretching.
+Finally, Colleen McCarten‘s textile-based work engages weaving, sewing, and other fiber practices with unconventional materials, such as monofilament, recycled rubber, and LED light strips, to destabilize traditional weaving processes.
+Referencing Minimalism, hard-edge abstraction, and Op art, McCarten plays with optical illusion and destabilizes the image through warping, shaping, painting, layering, or stretching.
 The stacked and overlapped patterns of her textiles create a moire effect, forcing the viewer to move their body across space to understand the continually shifting image.

 CURATOR